 How to Request Reasonable Accommodations

-It is your obligation to request accommodations.
-Unless your employer knows you need them, your employer is under no obligation to provide them.
+If you need accommodations, you must ask for them.
+Unless your employer knows you need them, your employer doesn’t have to provide them.

 Once you have made a request, your employer is required to sit down and talk with you about how your needs can be met.
 This is sometimes called the "flexible interactive process."
 In this process, your employer can require that you provide evidence of your disability and need for accommodations.

 You should consider making a written request for accommodations.
 While not technically required, a written request provides helpful clarity to employers and documents your efforts should legal action become necessary in the future.

 It is illegal for your employer to retaliate against you for requesting accommodations.

 - Read your employee handbook to see if your employer already has an accommodations request procedure or a non-discrimination policy.
 Your employer may have an established process you should use.

 - Be specific.
 Explain exactly what accommodations you need and why they will assist you in doing your job.